Listen to the podcast

 My heart and your heart are always looking for one supreme object to rule us.
 According to Keller’s implication of idolatry, the only way to dispossess the heart of an old affection is by the expulsive power of a new one.
 Are you experiencing the expulsive power of the gospel?
 To experience release from the bondage of sin, you must have a unique, supreme, and expulsive affection that takes over you.
 Hebrews 12:1-3 paraphrased:

 Let us run the race by having our affection set on Christ.
-If He, the most ultimate joy known to man, is set before us, we can run the race, endure all manner of hostility, not grow weary or fainthearted.
+Suppose He, the most ultimate joy known to man, is set before us.
+In that case, we can run the race, endure all manner of hostility, and not grow weary or fainthearted.
 The way of escape is the gospel (Christ).
-Keeping the cross before us is the key to enduring any temptation.
+The one who keeps the cross before them is enduring any temptation.

 What are some of the critical attitudes that give you a clue that you are idolatrous?
 Let me give you a few hints: anxiousness, fear, impatience, frustration, gossip, inward-private-judgments, grumbling, cynicism, fretting.
 The critical question is, why are these attitudes clues?